On paper, Rwanda is as perfect as a country could be.

 There’s no other way to put it – much of Rwanda’s history is brutal, violent, and frankly heartbreaking.
 Merely mentioning “Rwanda” in much of the world brings up pictures of the 1994 Genocide Against the Tutsi, where one million Rwandans were killed in 100 days.

 However, there is something extremely special about the way that the country has tried to not only move on but also acknowledge and learn from their tragedies.
+This can only be fully appreciated by those who take the effort to visit Rwanda.

 The country has effectively pursued a policy of being “one Rwanda,” where people do not identify with their ethnic origin but as being Rwandan.
 This makes sense for several reasons, not least because the Hutu and Tutsi “ethnic” groups were socio-economic and were only racialized in the colonial period.
 Not everyone agrees with this, of course, but it’s an interesting theory for societies to consider today.